AAlexeykuz/salut_assembler/README.md

 `DIV Reg, Imm, Reg` isn't implemented.

 Actions: Quotient Destination = Value 1 / Value 2, Remainder destination (if specificed) = Value 1 % Value 2

+## Flags

+N - Negative flag.
+Most of the time it shows if the result of an instruction was negative in two's complement (most significant bit is on)
+Z - Zero flag.
+It shows if the result of an instruction was zero.
+C - Carry flag.
+Most of the time it shows if adding two numbers produced a carry or subtracting two numbers produced a borrow.
+V - Overflow flag.
+Most of the time it shows that the result after adding/subtracting two positive numbers is negative or the other way around.

+### MOV

+Whenever you move a value into a flag or PS, SL flag is recalculated (SL = N xor V).
+All other flags are unchanged.

+### POP, PEEK

+If you pop or peek into PS it won't recalculate SL flag and set it as fifth bit instead.

+### MSB

+Sets N flag as the most significant bit of a specificed register.

+### LSB

+Sets N flag as the least significant bit of a specified register.

+### RND

+Sets N as the most significant bit of a pseudorandom number.

+### SL

+Sets SL as N xor V.

+### INC, DEC

+Sets N as the most significant bit of the result.

+Sets Z if the result is zero.

+Sets V if input is positive and result is negative or the other way around.

+### NEG

+Sets N as the most significant bit of the result.

+Sets Z if the result is zero.

+Sets V if negating a negative number still gave a negative (happens with -32678)

+## ABS

+Sets N as the most significant bit of the result.
+(ABS can return negatie value if input is -32678)

+Sets Z if the result is zero.

+Sets V = N.

+### Logic instructions:

+Sets N as the most significant bit of the result. (-32678)

+Sets Z if the result is zero.

+### Shift and roll instructions:

+Sets N as the most significant bit of the result. (-32678)

+Sets Z if the result is zero.

+Sets C if the part that was shifted/rolled out of the register contained at least one turned on bit.

+### ADD, ADC, SUB, SBC and CMP

+CMP is the same as SUB except it doesn't save the result.

+Sets N if the result is negative.

+Sets Z if the result is zero

+Sets C as carry (no borrow) out bit.

+Sets V if adding (subtracting) two positive numbers gave a negative or the other way around.

+### MUL

+Sets N if the result is negative.

+Sets Z if the result is zero

+Sets C if the result is bigger than 65535

+### DIV, REM

+Sets N if the result is negative.

+Sets Z if the result is zero

+Sets C if the remainder isn't zero.

+Sets V if division by zero.